 Delivery Of Results Using Incentive Compensation

-Most organizations these days have in place some kind of incentive compensation program.
+Most organizations have in place some kind of incentive compensation program.
 The whole point about these programs is to further encourage focus and performance.
 The Agency is set objectives and rewarded accordingly for achievement.

 It is important that the incentive compensation program ties in with the evaluation program.
 The two should complement and reinforce each other.